Infantino says biennial WCups can bring youth back to soccer - WHIZ News

 Tiago Craveiro, the general secretary of the Portuguese federation, proposed that FIFA explores the possibility of not allowing teams to compete in consecutive editions if it pushed ahead with biennial World Cups.

 “I welcome as well the idea of Thiago to say, well, we need more participation and maybe there is a way of doing that by having two World Cups, but not with the same teams participating,” Infantino said.
 “I don’t know.
-This is something that the technical people will study, but this is certainly something that we have to look into.
-And the fact that we want to have more games for more teams, more meaningful games for more teams all over the world, this is something as well, that has to be part of our reflection.”
+This is something that the technical people will study, but this is certainly something that we have to look into.”

-At one point UEFA President Aleksander Ceferin pushed Infantino to answer specific questions directed at him.
+At one point Ceferin pushed Infantino to answer specific questions directed at him.

 No country spoke in favor of the plans during the call with Infantino, who was general secretary of UEFA before being elected FIFA president in 2016 in the fallout from the scandals that led to Sepp Blatter and his expected successor Michel Platini being banned from the sport.